Unified Triplet-Level Hallucination Evaluation for Large Vision-Language Models: Evaluation Results

 \subsection{Analysis}

-\paragraph{Investigating automatic hallucination judgments with human judgments.} In \sref{sec:setting}, we propose to measure hallucination on triplet-level and design two automatic hallucination judges.
-Here, we further illustrate the effectiveness of the triplet-level evaluation setting by studying its correlation with human judgments.
-To conduct fine-grained hallucination analysis, previous works~\cite{jing2023faithscore,min2023factscore} split a model response into sub-sentences first, on which their hallucination measurements are conducted.
+\paragraph{Investigating automatic hallucination judgments with human judgments.} Here, we further illustrate the effectiveness of the triplet-level evaluation setting by studying its correlation with human judgments.
+To conduct fine-grained hallucination analysis, previous works~\citep{jing2023faithscore,min2023factscore} split a model response into sub-sentences first, on which their hallucination measurements are conducted.
 We regard this method as a baseline for comparison.
-Specifically, we sample a subset of 20 images from Tri-HE and invite human annotators to score five-point-scale hallucination rates of the responses of all the LVLMs in~\sref{sec:lvlms}.
-Check~\tref{tab:hallucination_scores} for the detailed annotation guidelines.
-The human annotators achieve a Krippendorff’s alpha score~\cite{krippendorff2011computing} of 0.66, indicating a high inter-agreement.
+Specifically, we sample a subset of 20 images from Tri-HE and invite human annotators to score five-point-scale hallucination rates of the responses of all the LVLMs in~\sref{sec:lvlms} (check Appendix~\sref{appendix:human annotation} for the detailed annotation guidelines).
+The human annotators achieve a Krippendorff’s alpha score of 0.66, indicating a high inter-agreement.

 Results are shown in~\tref{pearson}.
-We find that triplet-level hallucination rates have higher correlations with human judgments with both NLI and GPT-4 judges, indicating that identifying hallucination on triplets can lead to a more accurate, human-preferred evaluation for model responses.
-Moreover, we notice that the GPT-4 judge achieves a higher correlation to human judgments compared to the NLI counterpart, revealing GPT-4's superior ability to find hallucinations, which is also consistent with our observation in~\sref{sc: main}.
+We find that triplet-level hallucination rates have higher correlations with human judgments with both NLI and LLM Judges, indicating that identifying hallucination on triplets can lead to a more accurate, human-preferred evaluation for model responses.
+Moreover, we notice that the LLM Judges achieves a higher correlation to human judgments compared to the NLI counterpart, revealing LLMs' superior abilities to find hallucinations, which is also consistent with our observation in~\sref{sc: main}.

+\paragraph{Applying Different LLMs in LLM Judge.} While GPT-4 allows the LLM Judge to produce reliable hallucination evaluations, the associated API expenses could become large when evaluating a large number of examples.
+To mitigate potential cost constraints, we also examine whether alternative open-source LLMs can serve effectively in LLM Judge.
+Specifically, we replace GPT-4 with LLaMA-3.3-70B-Instruct (\textit{abbrev}., Llama-3.3)~\citep{llama3.3} and re-evaluate all examples listed in~\tref{pearson}.
+As shown, similar to GPT-4, Llama-3.3 consistently achieves higher correlation scores at the triplet-level than at the sentence-level.
+Furthermore, its Pearson correlation scores with human evaluations, while significantly outperforming those obtained using NLI Judge, remain comparable to GPT-4's results for certain LVLMs.
+These findings suggest that open-source LLMs can serve as viable alternatives to GPT-4 in LLM Judge, providing reliable evaluation results under tight budget constraints, thereby further validating the robustness of our proposed LLM Judge.

 \paragraph{Investigating relation hallucination with object information.}